KITchen: A Real-World Benchmark and Dataset for 6D Object Pose Estimation in Kitchen Environments: Acknowledgment

 We introduce KITchen, a novel object 6D pose estimation benchmark tailored to tackle this task within challenging kitchen environments using only monocular vision from robots' FOV, with a specific emphasis on real-time performance.
-To serve this benchmark, we recorded the first-of-its-kind large-scale real-world dataset, captured from the perspective of a humanoid robot, featuring multi-objects in structured cluttered scenes in two distinct kitchen environments with diverse lighting conditions.
+To serve this benchmark, we recorded a large-scale real-world dataset, captured from different perspectives of a humanoid robot, featuring multi-objects in structured cluttered scenes in two distinct kitchen environments with diverse lighting conditions.
 Lastly, we proposed a semi-automated annotation pipeline aimed at streamlining the annotation of such datasets while minimizing manual human effort.
-We envision our benchmark as a bridge between robotics and the computer vision fields, fostering the development of innovative approaches to solve the 6D pose problem on resource-constrained platforms while also prioritizing real-time applicability.
+We envision our benchmark to promote the development of novel approaches to solve the 6D pose problem on resource-constrained platforms, with an emphasis on real-time and real-world applicability.